 Self-Coaching Question: What can you do to build trust among your team?

 Trust can be built.
-You can be seen as more trustworthy leader.
+You can be seen as a more trustworthy leader.
 It requires effort and consistency.
-But doesn’t anything worth doing?
+But isn't anything worth doing?

 If you’re wondering how the rest of the Mudderella story went …